-- Now on year 2, we are once again pleased to offer an exhibit opening on August 12 at 5 PM, that will allow you a peek into their inner world and challenge you to rethink your concepts and attitude towards mental illness.
-The exhibit will run until 12 September 2017 and will also offer to the public workshops on managing mental illness as well as talks from prominent experts in the field.
+- Now on year 3, we are once again pleased to offer an exhibit opening, that will allow you a peek into their inner world and challenge you to rethink your concepts and attitude towards mental illness.
+The exhibit will be every year in the Netherlands and the Philippines.

 How to Donate

 - You can use 'add to cart' button and donate directly by using paypal, credit card or other payment options.